pedropaulofb/laderr/documentation/specification.md

 description = "Scheduled inspections and repairs to prevent material fatigue."
 ```

-In the specification above, note that without a defined label, the declared `reinforced_design` construct will have 'label = reinforced_design'.
+In the specification above, note that without a defined label, the declared `reinforced_design` ScenarioComponent will have 'label = reinforced_design'.
 The label's default value equals the id.

 ### 4.2.
 Entities